 Being a business product, security concerns are expected when using a product like Airtame.
 Bellow, you will find the answer to commonly asked security questions.

-"PIN Code" is a feature of Airtame that helps prevent accidental or malicious streams from other rooms.
-By showing a random four digit code on the screen during the start of each new stream which must be typed into the app, the user will need to be inside the room or within sight of the display for them to be able to start a stream.
+A: "PIN Code" is a feature of Airtame that helps prevent accidental or malicious streams from other rooms.
+By showing a random four-digit code on the screen during the start of each new stream which must be typed into the app, the user will need to be inside the room or within sight of the display for them to be able to start a stream.

-Airtame supports two networks on one device.
-One is via Ethernet and other via WiFi.
-Usually, the Internal network is connected via Ethernet and Guest via WiFi.
+A: Airtame supports two networks on one device.
+One is via Ethernet and the other via WiFi.
+Usually, the Internal network is connected via Ethernet and the Guest via WiFi.
 These two interfaces are handled separately by the firmware logic and routing tables and therefore cannot be bridged.

-Can I lock the device's settings?
-Or prevent someone changing the configuration?
+Q: Can I lock the device's settings?
+Or prevent someone from changing the configuration?